Selling certain goods to young people is illegal; understand your obligations as an online retailer

 A PAS (publically available specification) has been published, which was developed by the Digital Policy Alliance and BSI (British Standards Institution).
 PAS 1296: Online age checking.
 Provision and use of online age check services.
 Code of Practice is designed to help traders, particularly those that conduct age checks or provide age check services, to comply with the law.

-For more general information about online sales, please see 'Consumer contracts: distance sales' and 'Internet auction sites & marketplaces'.
+For more general information about online sales, please see 'Consumer contracts: distance sales' and 'Internet auction sites and marketplaces'.

 - Children and Young Persons Act 1933